What Is Early Fetal Heart Rate Deceleration? (And Why It’s a Good Thing!) - Baby Chick

 Late Fetal Heart Rate Decelerations

 Late deceleration is a slow decrease in the fetal heart rate that starts after the beginning of a contraction.
-This deceleration is associated with low oxygen levels in the baby’s blood and is the most serious type of fetal heart rate deceleration.8
+This type of deceleration can sometimes happen when a baby is not getting enough oxygen during labor and is considered the most concerning type of fetal heart rate deceleration.8

 Early Fetal Heart Rate Decelerations

 Early fetal heart rate decelerations are also slow decreases in the fetal heart rate, but they mirror the contraction.
 The lowest part of the heartbeat is at the peak of the contraction.
-Early deceleration is caused by the baby’s head being squeezed or compressed during contractions.
+Early deceleration occurs when the baby’s head is squeezed or compressed during contractions.
 There is no effect on your baby’s oxygenation.8

 Keeping you and your baby safe during labor is always a priority.
 One way to do that is to monitor your baby’s heart rate.
-Intermittent auscultation may be a good choice if you are low-risk and your baby is doing well.
+Intermittent auscultation may be a good option if you are low risk and your baby is doing well.
 Fetal heart rate deceleration often occurs during labor, and variable and late decelerations can be concerning.
-However, early fetal heart rate decelerations usually indicate you are making labor progress.
-Remember to ask your nurse or provider if you have questions about your baby’s heart rate during labor.
+However, early fetal heart rate decelerations usually indicate that labor is progressing.
+Remember to ask your nurse or provider if you have questions about fetal heart rate patterns during labor.

 Share